LUMII-Syslab/viziquer-tools-lod24/README.md

 docker-compose up -d
 ```

-On the first start, the databases will be populated with starter data.
+On the first start, the required images will be pulled from registries, and the databases will be populated with starter data.

 To stop the Tools, issue the command